mjbradvica/personal-website-articles/2022/coding-standard-series/two-nuget-packages-for-dotnet-projects.md

 Visual Studio can generate this file for you in the solution.

-In the Solution Explorer, Right-click over the solution file, "Add", "New EditorConfig".
+In the Solution Explorer, right-click the solution file: "Add," "New EditorConfig".

 ![EditorConfig](editorconfig.png)

-Visual Studio has support to easily change and update this file inside the IDE itself.
+Visual Studio supports changing the file inside the IDE, itself.

 ![VisualStudio](vssupport.png)

+Adding these analyzers takes a mere five minutes, but the time you save is compounded throughout your project.
+Do your team a favor by enforcing coding and style rules with built-in analyzers.
+This eliminates disagreements altogether.